-- NAIF recommends against the use of email to transfer kernels... - ...unless tests prove successful using the same conditions/ computers intended for current use.
-Possible causes of problems are: - incompatible binary or text representations (as already discussed). - an attachment size limit somewhere in the e-mail chain. - the sender's or recipient's mail client modifies the kernel based on file name or presumed content. - When you must email kernels, compress either with zip, or gzip (or stuffit), then send the compressed file as an email attachment.
+- NAIF recommends against the use of email to transfer kernels... - ...unless previous tests have already proven successful using the same conditions/computers intended for current use.
+Possible causes of problems are: - incompatible binary or text representations (as already discussed). - an attachment size limit somewhere in the e-mail chain. - the sender's or recipient's mail client modifies the kernel based on file name or presumed content. - When you must email kernels, compress them either with zip, or gzip (or stuffit), then send the compressed file as an email attachment.